undel-gh/HA-Laundry-Monitor/docs/en/ARCHITECTURE.md

 Purpose:

-Detect the washing machine's final spin.
+Detect that the washing machine has probably entered its terminal spin sequence.

 Primary inputs: